Hajime-Saitou/batch-job/README.md

 from job import JobManager
 ```

-Prepare a job context consisting of job id, command line, waiting list of other jobs, and pass it to as an argument to JobManager.entry().
+Prepare a job context consisting of job parameters and pass it as an argument to JobManager.entry().

+id ...
+Job ID (arbitrary name, if omitted, the base name of the first command line argument)
+command line ... command to execute and command line parameters
+Waiting list of other job IDs ...
+List of job IDs waiting to run

 ```
 jobContexts = [